s3775617/My-Profile-Zainab/README.md

         </header>
 <section>
     <h3> Information technology? </h3>
-    <p> Information technology for me has always been the run away device in which I would always find my self confiding in </p>
+    <p1> Information technology for me has always been the run away device in which I would always find my self confiding in </p1>
     </section>